 Current Projects and Initiatives

 Below, you'll find up-to-date information on current projects and initiatives relating to the implementation of the Aggieville Community Vision plan.

 Spring 2017: Zoning Amendments

 Zoning determines what can be built in Aggieville; what kinds of uses, businesses, and buildings.
-Most of the Aggieville area is zoned C-3 which allows a significant range of residential and commercial uses in a small-scale urban setting.
+Most of the Aggieville area is zoned "C-3" which allows a significant range of residential and commercial uses in a small-scale urban setting.
 Changes are being proposed to the C-3 zoning district regulations to discourage additional highway and strip-style development by prohibiting drive-through establishments and requiring parking to be placed behind buildings.
-This will encourage development that is more compatible with the look and feel typically associated with Moro Street.
+This will encourage future development that is more consistent throughout Aggieville and emphasizes a pedestrian environment.
 See the proposed regulation changes.
 These changes will go to the Manhattan Urban Area Planning Board for consideration at 7 p.m.
-March 20, 2017, and the City Commission for adoption at 7 p.m.
-April 4, 2017.
+May 1, 2017, and the City Commission for adoption at 7 p.m.
+May 16, 2017.
 All are encouraged to attend and express their thoughts.

 Past Projects and Initiatives